-- Expost
+Expost

-- The General Data Protection Regulation (GDPR) requires companies to report data breaches to relevant authorities within 72 hours.
-62 - Many countries operate national systems for the notification of occupational injuries, supplemented by surveys of households and employers.
-For example, this is done by the Health and Safety Executive in the UK or the Occupational Safety and Health Administration in the USA.
-These statistics are then aggregated by the International Labour Organisation to provide oross-country comparisons.
+- Existing examples - The General Data Protection Regulation (GDPR) requires companies to report data breaches to relevant authorities within 72 hours.62 - Many countries operate national systems for the notification of occupational injuries, supplemented by surveys of households and employers.
+For example, this is done by the Health and Safety Executive in the UK63 or the Occupational Safety and Health Administration in the USA.64 These statistics are then aggregated by the International Labour Organisation to provide cross-country comparisons.65 - Strengths - Enables prompt regulatory intervention.
+Encourages a culture of accountability and transparency. - Helps regulators identify patterns and trends in Al-related incidents. - Weaknesses and limitations - Under-reporting may be an issue due to fear of penalties or reputational damage. - Changes in reporting standards over time can limit the ability for comparisons of trends across time.